Beth Giacummo: Artist, Activist, Curator and Educator

 Those who came before us were not just friends and mentors, but also our link to the history of fine craft.
 Using the methods of our ancestors–honed over thousands of years of exploring and manipulating what the earth offers us–we bring our art into the present.
 The 60th Anniversary celebrates all this history as well as all our personal connections.
 It also looks to the future, as we share the excitement of finding ways to use new technologies to enhance our art.

 All our work is in one way or another the “ECHO” of those who taught us, those whose art we studied, and the art and mentorship of our fellow LICG members.
-We encourage you to start thinking and creating.
-While the exhibit is almost a year away, great art takes time!
+We encourage you to start thinking and creating: great art takes time!

 While we invite anyone to bring a door prize or snack to any of our meetings, the list below is the media group responsible for refreshments/door prizes for each meeting: